-Moreover, given the complexity of the required mapping to the multiple AI/MLEntities, services should be supported to provide the mapping of AI/MLEntities and capabilities.
+Moreover, given the complexity of the required mapping to the multiple ML entities, services should be supported to provide the mapping of ML entities and capabilities.

 Figure 5.8.2.2-1: Mapping execution logic to AI/ML Capabilities

 NOTE: Figure 5.8.2.2-1 shows that the consumer may wish to obtain the mapping of AI/ML capabilities to some management tasks to determine how to use them for the consumer's needs, e.g., for its intent targets or other automation targets.
 The management tasks may for example include specific metrics to be optimized, but the candidate tasks to be considered shall be agreed at the normative phase.